-What Is Botox?
+What Is Botulinum Toxin?

-Botox is created from a neurotoxin produced by bacteria called Clostridium botulinum, which are often found in spoiled foods like fruits, vegetables, and seafood, or in improperly canned foods.
+Botulinum toxin is created from a neurotoxin produced by bacteria called Clostridium botulinum, which are often found in spoiled foods like fruits, vegetables, and seafood, or in improperly canned foods.
 Neurotoxins affect the central and peripheral nervous systems and can impair, damage, or even destroy certain functions.

-Botox reduces the appearance of wrinkles so well because it’s a neurotoxin.
+Botulinum toxin reduces the appearance of wrinkles so well because it’s a neurotoxin.
 It temporarily paralyzes the muscles underlying wrinkles by blocking nerve signals and acting as a kind of muscle relaxer.
 The result is smoother skin.

-Can Botox Help Acne?
+Can Botulinum Toxin Help Acne?

-Can Botox Help Acne Scarring?
+Can Botulinum Toxin Help Acne Scarring?

 Unfortunately, acne itself isn’t the only problem people have to contend with.
 Breakouts can leave scars as an unpleasant reminder even after blemishes heal, especially if you’ve suffered from severe breakouts or cystic acne.
 Facial scars, in particular, tend to be very noticeable and tough to get rid of.